Why Is TMJ More Common in Women?

 Women aged 18 to 44 are at an increased risk of getting TMJ disorder, and there could be one or many reasons for this.
 Let’s talk about these reasons next.

 There are several theories as to why TMJ disorder occurs more often in women, and one is that hormonal differences are to blame.
 This could account for why the disorder is diagnosed commonly during women’s childbearing years.
 The levels of certain hormones can affect ligament laxity which can affect joint play and, as a result, irritate joints like the jaw joint.

 Also, there are anatomical differences between the two sexes in the jaw and skull.
 Males typically have longer, wider, thicker upper jaw bones.
 This and other male anatomical factors give the TMJ a more stable environment in which to move.

 It may be that differences in stress management between the sexes could be linked to more women getting TMJ disorder.
 Stress can cause teeth clenching, grinding, and even poor breathing habits that may increase stress on the TMJ and lead to disorder.

 The final theory is that a particular gene variant is actually to blame, as this gene may cause an increased sensitivity to pain.
 It could be that this gene is more common in women than men.
 Genetics, behavioral differences, anatomic differences, and/or hormones may be why TMJ disorder is so complex and more common in women.

 To learn more about treatment, reach out to us here at our clinic and set up a consultation with us!
-We have multiple locations throughout the U.S. in Illinois, Indiana, Missouri, New Mexico, New York, Texas, and Wisconsin.
+We have multiple locations throughout the U.S. in Illinois, Indiana, Missouri, Texas and Wisconsin.
 Please see our Locations page for the location nearest you, or you can call us at (855) 977-0400 for your consultation.
-We’d be happy to speak with you for any reason, so if you believe we can help you, don’t hesitate to call us today here at Koala® Center for Sleep & TMJ Disorders!
+We’d be happy to speak with you for any reason, so if you believe we can help you, don’t hesitate to call us today here at Koala® Center For Sleep & TMJ Disorders!